-It is recommended that each of the public transit operators in the Region, with the assistance of the Regional Planning Commission, undertake the preparation of transit development plans and programs as a basis for refining and detailing the recommendations of the regional plan and for programming projects to implement that plan.
-Typically, such plans and programs are prepared with a relatively short-term, five-year time horizon.
-These plans and programs provide the basis for day-to-day decision making on initiation of new transit service and on modifications to existing transit services.
+VISION 2050 recommends that each of the public transit operators in the Region, with the assistance of the Regional Planning Commission, undertake the preparation of transit development plans and programs as a basis for refining and detailing the recommendations of VISION 2050 and for programming projects to implement the plan.
+Typically, such plans and programs are prepared with a relatively short term, five year time horizon.
+These plans and programs provide the basis for day to day decision making on initiation of new transit service and on modifications to existing transit services.
 These plans provide the basis for the programming of transit projects by each operator in their individual agency budgets.

-In addition, it is recommended that Commission staff work with public transit operators and human services organizations to periodically update county public transit-human services transportation coordination plans.
+In addition, VISION 2050 recommends that Commission staff work with public transit operators and human services organizations to periodically update county public transit-human services transportation coordination plans.
 These plans assess the existing transportation needs and services in each county, identify unmet needs or service gaps, and present a prioritized list of strategies to address those needs transportation in a cost-effective manner to provide a framework to assist community leaders, human services agencies, and public transit agencies to improve transportation services in the Region.